 - Sober Living Houses: Often used as an aftercare program by an individual leaving inpatient care, sober homes are facilities where the residents pay rent, come and go as they please, and are expected to have jobs as well as other social obligations.
 The facility also bans all use of mind-altering substances and allows a group of sober individuals to live together and create a safe space as they work on their recoveries.

 If you would like to learn more about a specific program or for help finding a rehab center, call 800-743-5860(Who Answers?) now.
 We can help you find the treatment facility that is right for you.

 Step Three: Match Your Needs to a Program

 Once you learn about the options available to you, it is time to choose which type of program will best match your needs.
 Inpatient care is often necessary for those who have severe addictions and extensive conditions such as co-occurring psychological or physical disorders.
 You may also want to choose a more intensive program if you need help with legal, vocational, or social issues, as the facility itself will be more likely to provide further options on-site.

 Once you know which type of facility or program is best for you, call 800-743-5860(Who Answers?) to find out more about how you can locate a center and what questions you should ask before attending treatment.
 Some of these include:

 - What will my treatment program be like?

 - Can my friends and family members visit me?

 It is important to remember that the treatment option you choose should benefit you above all.
 Your loved ones will often have their own say in what program is best, but essentially, you must choose the option that is right for you.
+Also, be careful of rehab centers that may seem a little sketchy or don’t offer what you need.
 Choosing and finding the right treatment facility isn’t an easy task, but it is much easier with the support of your loved ones and the help of experts.
 Call 800-743-5860(Who Answers?) now to find the right program for you and to begin your recovery from substance abuse today.